Veteran's AffairsGuidance for Choosing GI Bill Programs

 There are many things for veterans to consider before choosing which benefit to receive and whether to participate in the Active-Duty or Reserve GI Bill® programs.

 There are several types of training that can be taken using the Montgomery GI Bill® benefits.
 These include college (undergraduate, graduate), certificate programs, on-the-job training, apprenticeship training, flight training, and non-college degree courses.

 For the Post 9/11 GI Bill® training, please explore the VA Road Map To Success.

 Under all other GI Bill® programs, veterans will receive a monthly payment at a rate set by Congress that does not vary based on expenses.
-The following links provide a more exact breakdown for each benefit and level of enrollment:
+A more exact breakdown for each benefit and level of enrollment:

 - MGIB for Active Duty Payment Rates

 - MGIB for Selected Reserve Payment Rates

 - In some locations, the costs of college and housing (which veterans receive payment for under the Post-9/11 GI Bill®) are less than the payment received under the Montgomery GI Bill®.

 - Individuals eligible for a college fund under other GI Bill® programs will continue to receive their college funds, as before, unless they are attending classes at half-time or less.